Rules for Accessing Superannuation Early in Australia

 Compassionate grounds release

-Compassionate grounds applications are administered by the ATO.
-The categories of need that can qualify:
+Compassionate grounds is the ATO’s door, not your fund’s.
+These are the categories of need that can qualify:

-• Medical treatment — for the person or a dependant, where the treatment is needed for a life-threatening illness, acute or chronic pain, or acute or chronic mental illness, and isn’t readily available through public services
+• Medical treatment – for you or a dependant, where the treatment is needed for a life-threatening illness, acute or chronic pain, or acute or chronic mental illness, and isn’t readily available through public services

 • Medical transport – to access necessary treatment

-• Home or vehicle modifications — to accommodate severe disability for the person or a dependant
+• Home or vehicle modifications – to accommodate severe disability for you or a dependant

-• Palliative care — for the person or a dependant
+• Palliative care – for you or a dependant

 • Funeral expenses – for a dependant

-• Preventing foreclosure — on the principal home, where mortgage arrears are about to result in repossession
+• Preventing foreclosure – on your principal home, where mortgage arrears are about to result in repossession

-Each category has specific documentation requirements.
-The release amount is tied to the actual cost of the relevant need — not an arbitrary discretionary amount.
-The Services Australia early release of super page covers the application process.
+Every category carries its own documentation requirements.
+And the amount you can release is pegged to the actual cost of the need – not some discretionary figure you nominate.
+The Services Australia early release of super page walks through the application process.

-What stands out about compassionate grounds is how specific the categories are.
-“I have debts” doesn’t qualify on its own — only the foreclosure-prevention category covers debt-related need, and only when the home is at imminent risk.
-The categories are designed to address specific, documented hardship situations rather than general financial pressure.
+The thing to notice is how narrow these categories are.
+“I have debts” won’t get you through on its own.
+Only the foreclosure-prevention category touches debt, and only when your home is at imminent risk.
+The list is built to address specific, documented hardship – not general money pressure.

 Terminal illness, permanent incapacity, and temporary incapacity

-Three health-related pathways can release super before preservation age, each with its own conditions:
+Three health-related doors can open before preservation age.
+Each has its own conditions.

 Terminal medical condition

-Where two registered medical practitioners certify that the person is unlikely to live more than a defined period (currently 24 months).
-Released amount can be the full balance, with very favourable tax treatment.
+This applies where two registered medical practitioners certify you’re unlikely to live more than a defined period (currently 24 months).
+You can release the full balance, and the tax treatment is very favourable.

 Permanent incapacity

-Where the trustees of the super fund are reasonably satisfied that the person is unlikely to engage in gainful employment for which they’re reasonably qualified by education, training, or experience.
-This usually requires medical evidence and may also trigger the fund’s TPD (total and permanent disability) insurance benefit, if held.
+Here the trustees of your super fund have to be reasonably satisfied you’re unlikely to work again in a job you’re reasonably qualified for by education, training, or experience.
+That usually means medical evidence, and it may also trigger your fund’s TPD (total and permanent disability) insurance benefit if you hold one.

 Temporary incapacity

-For people temporarily unable to work due to illness or injury, where the fund holds income-protection insurance.
-The release here is typically only the insurance-derived amount, not the underlying super balance.
+This is for people temporarily unable to work because of illness or injury, where the fund holds income-protection insurance.
+What you receive is typically just the insurance-derived amount – not your underlying super balance.

-All three pathways involve the fund and often the fund’s insurance, not the ATO directly.
-Documentation requirements are substantial — medical certifications, employment-history evidence, and similar.
+All three run through the fund, and often the fund’s insurer, rather than the ATO directly.
+Expect to provide a fair bit of paperwork: medical certifications, employment-history evidence, and the like.

 Less-common pathways